aduquehd/realtime-chat/README.md

 ## Description
-Real Time Chat project is built on Django, Django Rest Framework and Django Channels.
+Real Time Chat project is built on Django, Django Rest Framework, Vue.js and Django Channels.

+Vue.js is used to consume the API to show the initial room chats, and also when a new message come from the web socket, it use the power of Vue.js to update the DOM elements.

 The concept of the projects is the "Rooms", it has N number of rooms and the users can interact with each room.
 The users need to be logged to can use the chat and the room's